hmrc/economic-crime-levy-registration/README.md

 ## Feature flags

-- enrolmentStoreProxyStubEnabled: When enabled we use the stub for Enrolment Store Proxy rather than the actual service
+- enrolmentStoreProxyStubEnabled: When enabled we use the stub for Enrolment Store Proxy rather than the actual service.
-- taxEnrolmentsFailureStubEnabled: When enabled we use the stub for Tax Enrolments rather than the actual service
+- taxEnrolmentsFailureStubEnabled: When enabled we use the stub for Tax Enrolments rather than the actual service.
 - amendRegistrationNrsEnabled: Controls submitting to NRS when submitting an amendment.
 The DMS submission will still occur if this is switched off.
 It only pertains to the NRS service.
 - nrsSubmissionEnabled: Controls submitting to NRS when submitting a registration for the first time.
 The DMS submission will still occur if this is switched off.
 It only pertains to the NRS service.